-• (B) Implied Contracts: The second part of Section 9 of the Act deals with implied contracts.
+(B) Implied Contracts: The second part of Section 9 of the Act deals with implied contracts.
 It says "insofar as such proposal or acceptance is made otherwise than in words, the promise is said to be implied."
-Thus contracts entered into between parties by virtue of their conduct are called implied contracts.
+Thus contracts between the parties, but due to certain special circumstances, the law recognizes it as a contract.
+Such contracts come into existence because of interference from courts in the interest of justice.